 How do you know you need an approval?

-The activity you intend carrying out will generally require an approval by State or local government authorities.
-Larger projects may require an Environment Impact Statement while most projects will require the issue of a building permit by the local council.
+Activities being carried out will generally require an approval by State or local government authorities.
+Larger projects may require an Environment Impact Statement while most projects will require a building permit by the local council.

-Local councils in the vicinity of an airport's protected airspace are required to review all building and development applications they receive for any intrusions of protected airspace.
+Local councils in the vicinity of an airport's protected airspace are required to review all building and development applications for any intrusions of protected airspace.

 These local councils refer proposals to the airport operator if an intrusion is likely to occur.
 The proponent will then need to apply through the airport operator for approval.